Melissa Ludtke: Early life

-Ludtke was born in Iowa City, Iowa, but grew up in Amherst, Massachusetts.
-She was the oldest of five children, her father worked at the University of Massachusetts where he taught finance, and her mother earned a Ph.D. in anthropology.
-Ludtke attended Wellesley College in Wellesley, MA and graduated in 1973 with a Bachelor of Arts in Art History.
+Ludtke was born in Iowa City, Iowa, and grew up in Amherst, Massachusetts.
+She was the oldest of five children.
+Her father taught finance at the University of Massachusetts, and her mother earned a Ph.D. in anthropology.
+Ludtke earned a Bachelor of Arts in Art History from Wellesley College in 1973.

 Career

 Ludtke always had a passion for sports, and upon graduation, she began working for ABC Sports and Sports Illustrated.

+In 1979, she moved to CBS News and then to Time magazine where she was co-winner of a Unity Award in Media in 1991.
+In 1986, she stepped away from journalism for several months to work as campaign issues director for Joseph Kennedy II’s Eighth Congressional District campaign.
+She then returned to Time to cover family and social policy.

 Ludtke was a writer and editor for the Nieman Reports magazine of Harvard University's Nieman Foundation for Journalism from 1998 to 2011.
 She then served as the Executive Director of the Schuster Institute for Investigative Journalism at Brandeis University from 2011 to 2013.
-Before her editor job at the Nieman Foundation, she had been a correspondent with Time magazine and a reporter/researcher with Sports Illustrated and with CBS News.

 In July 2013, Ludtke was featured in Let Them Wear Towels, a short documentary on females working in male locker rooms by Anne Sundberg and Ricki Stern.

+She and her daughter founded Touching Home in China, a resource for Chinese women who have been adopted by Americans.

 Court case against Major League Baseball

 Ludtke was a plaintiff in a federal lawsuit, Melissa Ludtke and Time, Inc., Plaintiffs, v.
 Bowie Kuhn, Commissioner of Baseball et al. (1978) that is credited with giving equal access to Major League Baseball locker rooms to women sports reporters.
 In 1977, Ludtke sued the baseball commission on the basis that her 14th amendment rights were violated when she was denied access to the New York Yankees clubhouse while reporting on the 1977 World Series.
 She won the lawsuit.
 The United States District Court for the Southern District of New York stated her fourteenth amendment right was violated since the New York Yankees clubhouse was controlled by New York City.
 That court also stated that her fundamental right to pursue a career was violated based on her sex.

-When asked how the case, Ludtke vs. Kuhn, has impacted journalism she said "It increased enormously the number of young women who came into sports media — as reporters, as employees of sports teams and league offices, in agencies representing athletes and in other aspects of sports work that earlier generations of women had not been involved with, such as working as team trainers or as umpires."
+When asked how the case, Ludtke vs. Kuhn, has impacted journalism she said "It increased enormously the number of young women who came into sports media - as reporters, as employees of sports teams and league offices, in agencies representing athletes and in other aspects of sports work that earlier generations of women had not been involved with, such as working as team trainers or as umpires."